EMS Ready Campus Application Guidance

 The Gold Tier places additional requirements on the use of exercises to support emergency management and emergency response.
 FEMA has compiled best-practices on exercises into the Homeland Security Exercise and Evaluation Program (HSEEP).
 Full information on the HSEEP process is available via in-person FEMA courses on the program (contact your local or state emergency management agency for details).
 However, the overall point of the program is to ensure that exercises are conducted using best-practices like utilizing a planning process when designing an exercise, developing SMART exercise objectives, having clear guidelines for exercise outcomes and evaluations, using a stair-step approach to exercises (start with training, then proceed to smaller or task-focused exercises prior to conducting large and more complex exercises), and conducting after-action analyses and generating improvement plans based on exercise results.
 In addition to the educational content provided during an HSEEP course, FEMA also provides an HSEEP Toolkit that contains templates that can be used for exercise documentation.
 That toolkit is available for free from the FEMA Preparedness Toolkit site.

-If possible, you should also solicit the guidance of a Master Exercise Practitioner (MEP) to assit with designing your exercise.
+If possible, you should also solicit the guidance of a Master Exercise Practitioner (MEP) to assist with designing your exercise.
 FEMA's MEP program is intended for experienced emergency management professionals who wish to gain an in-depth knowledge of exercise development and execution.
 As this program requires specific experience, includes an application process, and has mandatory in-person training at FEMA's Emergency Management Institute, it is not recommended for current students.
 However, you should encourage a member of your school's administration who is involved in exercise development to pursue the certification to ensure your institution benefits over the long term.